MANAGEMENT DISCUSSION AND ANALYSIS

-As per the provisions of Section 152 of the Companies Act 2013 read with the Articlesof Association of the Company Mr. V. Ravichandran Director retires by rotation at theforthcoming Annual General Meeting and being eligible offers himself for reappointment andthe requisite details in this connection is contained in the notice convening the meetingand the Corporate Governance Report.
+As per the provisions of Section 152 of the Act read with the Articlesof Association of the Company Mr. Ramesh K.B.
+Menon (DIN: 05275821) Director retires byrotation at the forthcoming Annual General Meeting and being eligible offers himself forreappointment.
+The requisite details in this connection are provided in the Noticeconvening the meeting and in the Corporate Governance Report.

 Number of Meetings of the Board

-Seven Meetings of the Board of Directors were held during the year thedetails of which are given in the Corporate Governance Report.
+Nine Meetings of the Board of Directors were held during the year thedetails of which are given in the Corporate Governance Report.